 This toolkit is a set of comprehensive training materials – PPTs, exercises, manuals - intended for national experts – government officials, academics, UN Country Teams and others – to enable them to run training workshops for senior to junior government officials and other audiences on SDGs and policy cycle.

 This new toolkit developed by UNITAR in collaboration with the UN family explains the theory and practical implications behind policy integration and Leave No One Behind imperatives.
-Based on this improved understanding, it then aims to support more harmonized approaches towards incorporating the SDGs across the national policy cycle: from integrated planning to aligned budgeting frameworks and monitoring and evaluation (M&E) systems, reviews and reporting.
+Based on this improved understanding, it then aims to support more harmonized approaches towards incorporating the SDGs across the national policy cycle: from integrated planning to aligned budgeting frameworks, monitoring and evaluation (M&E) systems, reviews and reporting.
 The toolkit is available in two versions.
-The first version is specifically customized for African Least Developed Countries (LDCs) and available in both English and French.
+The first version is specifically customized for African Least Developed Countries (LDCs) and accessible in both English and French.
 The second version is a Generic one in English with world-wide case studies.

-"Learning Environment for Integrated Planning (LEiP)"
+Learning Environment for Integrated Planning (LEiP)

 UNITAR and Millennium Institute have jointly developed a simulation game called Learning Environment for Integrated Planning (LEiP) based on the Millennium Institute’s iSDG Integrated Simulation Tool.
 The learning environment uses a multi-player, asymmetric, multi-laptop blended approach.
 This game simulates an investment planning process of a country to achieve selected SDGs.
 This exercise instantly demonstrates progress towards a selected SDG, and shows cross-sectoral effects, as well as synergies and trade-offs with other selected goals.
 The LEiP uses a model developed on trends characterizing the development of an average LDC, SIDS, middle-income and high-income countries.

 Preparing for Action "National Briefing Package": The 2030 Agenda and SDGs

 This integrated toolkit has been created by UNITAR together with UNDG and is being used at country level since May 2015.
 It contains a briefing package designed for use by national governments and can be easily adapted to each national context.
 The toolkit includes guidance materials for facilitators, which enables national stakeholders to deliver the workshops themselves.
 UNITAR experts are available for coaching and support if required.
 This training package is available to all and is free of charge thanks to donor support received by UNITAR.
 It is available in English, French, Spanish, and Russian.
 The toolkit is to be used for organising national briefings with two main objectives: (a) to raise awareness among key governments and national stakeholders about the content of the 2030 Agenda and implications for the country-level; (b) to enable countries to begin preliminary discussions on mainstreaming the agenda into each national context, including the initial mapping of the SDGs in the context of existing national plans and strategies, and to reflect on priority-setting, as well as data, monitoring and review requirements.